BinaryMuse/gwt-wizard/README.md

     implementing provided interfaces.
-  * Support for lazy-loading wizard pages: if you don't want to attach your wizard's pages to the DOM right away, enable lazy loading and attachment and extend `LazyWizardComposite` for your page widgets.
+  * Support for lazy-loading wizard pages: if you don't want to attach your wizard's pages to the DOM right away, enable lazy loading and attachment and extend `LazyComposite` for your page widgets.
-  * Useful callbacks for each of your pages: use methods like `beforeShow()` and `beforeNext()` to do setup, cleanup, validation and more in your pages.
+  * Useful transition hooks for each of your pages: use methods like `beforeShow()` and `beforeNext()` to do setup, cleanup, validation and more in your pages.
 Cancel page navigation via the provided `NavigationEvent` if you want to cancel a page transition.
 Set up two-way links between pages based on user input.
   * Flexible behavior with sane defaults: GWT-Wizard lets you customize virtually every element of your wizard, from how it looks to how it behaves.
 But, if you just want a simple, linear wizard, you don't have